RobSmithDev/daynaport-amiga/README.md

 # DaynaPORT Driver for BlueSCSI (Amiga)
+Created by RobSmithDev
+Based on the MNT ZZ9000 Network Driver by Lukas F. Hartmann and uses bits I learnt from reading how PlipBox works.

 This is an implementation of a SANA-II driver for the Amiga, that will use the BlueScsi V2 WIFI version to give internet access to the machine!
 This code is based on the MNT ZZ9000Net driver by Lukas F. Hartmann (which is based on work by Henryk Richter) and also borrows a little from the PlipBox device by,